kubermatic/docs/content/kubermatic/master/architecture/concepts/service_account/_index.en.md

   name: test
 ```

 Service accounts are tied to a set of credentials stored as Secrets.
-Because a `Secret` is namespaced resource the
+Because a `Secret` is a namespaced resource the
-system needs predefined namespace for it: `kubermatic`.
+system needs a predefined namespace for it: `kubermatic`.

 Secret label `project-id` is used to create link between secret and project.
 The `OwnerRef` links the secret with the
 service account.
 A secret will be automatically deleted after service account removal.